CivicActions/guidebook/Bloom-Works/030-policies/vacation-and-time-off.md

 ## State and Local Paid Sick Leave Laws

 To the extent state or local laws mandate paid sick leave, this policy is intended to ensure that eligible employees who work in those jurisdictions accrue and receive paid sick leave in accordance with those requirements.
 Bloom Works prohibits discrimination or retaliation against employees because of a request for time off for legally-protected paid sick leave purposes, or use of such time off.
-If you believe that you have been treated unfairly on account of your use of such time off, or request for such time off, please immediately report this concern to [Sofia] (<mailto:sofia@bloomworks.digital>) so that the matter may be reviewed and appropriate corrective action may be taken.
+If you believe that you have been treated unfairly on account of your use of such time off, or request for such time off, please immediately report this concern to Sofia so that the matter may be reviewed and appropriate corrective action may be taken.

 ## Definitions